 In short, the hearing community demands that deaf people speak to them in a language designed for hearing people, whilst for the most part not attempting to understand the Deaf culture and language.
 There is something inherently wrong about the societal expectations that the deaf person should not only alter their physical state but shoulder the burdens of leaving their community, all for an opportunity of acceptance in the hearing world.
 And what does the hearing community do?
 We seem to find more and more ways, technologies, and systems that encourage this, pushing deaf people to leave their culture behind, to let them ‘pass’ as able-bodied hearing individuals.

-While a lot of the conversation addresses whether these medical interventions should be encouraged or not, the same arguments of the social versus medical model have been recycled for years.
+Whilst a lot of the conversation lies on whether these medical interventions should be encouraged or not, the same arguments of the social versus medical model have been recycled for years.
 What is needed to move forward is not a newer, sleeker solution, but a shift in perspective.
-Instead of focusing on ways to make deaf persons into hearing ones, society should evaluate the larger picture and focus its resources upon exploring ways that allow the Deaf community to interact with the hearing community without altering their natural state.
-Through legal and educational systems, society can find ways to encourage the hearing world to learn the language and culture of the Deaf, instead of focusing only on the opposite.
+Instead of focusing on ways to make deaf person’s hearing, society should evaluate the larger picture and focus its resources upon exploring ways that allow the Deaf community to interact with the hearing community without altering their natural state.
+Through legal and education systems, society can find ways to encourage the hearing world to learn the language and culture of the Deaf, instead of focusing only on the opposite.
 Only then would deaf people enjoy the benefits of both worlds, without having to leave the other behind.
 Whereas the deaf person would require implantation (at the cost of thousands of dollars) and give up the culture and pride they had grown accustomed to, the hearing person can communicate in the language of the deaf– Sign Language– with just some time and learning.

 The ability to communicate in Sign Language, the dominant language of Deaf communities, is an extremely valuable skill to have.
 Not only does Sign language allow the hearing world to communicate with people with hearing loss, but it also has many benefits for the people themselves.
 A study carried out by Dr. Linda P. Acredolo and Dr. Susan W. Goodwyn found that children with early exposure to ASL had a 12-point higher IQ than the average child (Acredolo and Goodwyn).
 Moreover, there are also countless more benefits related to learning Sign language, including promoting speech development, spatial reasoning, fine motor skills, and cognitive development within the individual (Goudarzi).
-Over time, activist groups have vouched for more legitimacy in the consideration of Sign as a useful language that has many benefits, but the progress has been slow and gradual.
+Whilst over time, activist groups have vouched for more legitimacy in the consideration of Sign as a useful language that has many benefits, the progress has been slow and gradual.
 ASL is still not recognized as a foreign language in multiple states such as New Hampshire and Mississippi (“States That Recognize American Sign Language.”).
 Despite international laws protecting the Deaf community, such as in Article 2 of the Convention of Rights of Persons with Disabilities that defines Sign as equal to any other languages, and Article 24.3b that promotes the linguistic identity of these communities, these laws only exist in theory and are often not enforced (“Convention on the Rights of Persons with Disabilities”).
-For instance, although American Sign Language is a course offered to students here at Boston College, it does not count towards foreign language credit.
-This effectively discourages students from taking that class, thereby closing opportunities for communication with those who are hard of hearing.
+Within the Boston College community, although American Sign Language is a course that can be taken by students, it does not count towards foreign language credit.
+This effectively discourages students to take that class, closing opportunities for them to communicate with those who are hard of hearing.
 In this sense, society is still able to undermine the language and culture that Deaf people have spent decades building, and the hearing world is much overdue in extending a helping hand.